stevearc/pypicloud/doc/topics/getting_started.rst

 .. warning::

-    Note that this configuration should only be used for development and testing.
-If you want to set up your server for production, read the section on :ref:`deploying <deploy>`.
+    Note that this configuration should only be used for testing.
+If you want to set up your server for production, read the section on :ref:`deploying
+    <deploy>`.

 Running
 -------